whitetigle/fable-behaviors/README.md

 - GitHub logo from https://github.com/logos

 Made with :heart: Code by @whitetigle
-Powered by @fable-compiler :rocket: and @pixijs :sparkels:
+Powered by @fable-compiler :rocket: and @pixijs :sparkles: